metamn/mr-ui/src/basics/GlobalState/GlobalState.md

 ## Global State for Responsiveness

-By lifting state to parent elements we can reach up to have a global state.
+By lifting state to parent an entire UI can reach to have a global state.
 When a change occurs this global state registers the change and notifies the child elements which need to react.

 ### Example